 Tutorial: Anomaly Detection

-You will learn how to build a simple anomaly detection system, a common use case of stateful streaming applications.
-This will show how to use a Quix Streams application to:
+We will build a simple anomaly detection system, a common use case of stateful streaming applications.

 - Use stateful windowed operations